WingRiders/nft-forge/docs/architecture.md

 Any IPFS service provider can be used, as long as it supports [the standard IPFS cluster API](https://ipfscluster.io/documentation/reference/api/).

+#### Mocked IPFS service provider

+If one or more of the `IPFS_*` environment variables are not provided, the Next.js server will default to using a mocked IPFS service provider.
+When files are uploaded using the mocked IPFS service provider, a correct response will be returned when uploading file (including the accurately calculated `cid`), but the file itself will not be stored anywhere.
+Only the `cid`s of the uploaded files will be saved, and these will be returned when the `/pins` endpoint is called.

+This approach allows for easy running and testing of the Next.js server without needing to configure an actual IPFS service provider.

 ### WingRiders IPFS service provider

 #### Components